fpena2/imgPlayer/README.md

 # imgPlayer

-This program will create an avatar with randomly generated physical features.
+The function of this program is to scan an image file for faces or private data.
+When found the private data will be modified to mock pryin eyes from seeing the real information.

 Requirements
-+ rsc Fodler contaning a nose, eyes, mouth, head shape, and heair.
++ rsc Fodler contaning the single image or group of images to be scanned.